BraveBer/Weather-Fetcher/README.md

 # Weather-Fetcher
-python toy project: use api to fetch the up-to-date weather for any given city
+python project: use api to fetch the up-to-date weather for any given city